 The environment is extremely positive for us in a place like Singapore because you have a highly motivated populous that indeed, just like any parent as I said before, wants the best for their children, but where you have strong government policy that supports that as well.

 So it's a tremendous environment for us there.
-So in Singapore we've penetrated into not only schools, but we also have three Brain Fit Studios learning centers where students can go in after school and get remediation on different learning challenges.
+So in Singapore we've penetrated into not only schools, but we also have three Brain Fit Studios learning centres where students can go in after school and get remediation on different learning challenges.

 Colin: Sure.
 Well let me just...on that point, let me just try a slightly different angle here and just say, Fast ForWord is obviously a product that you can buy and skeptics might think, "Well, you know it's just one of those things that people try to add on or bring in to schools and it should never replace good teaching".